aiman-al-masoud/deixiscript/docs/notes/notes.md

 Context shortcut to most common lexemes

 Both or just one?: DONE

-* when a lexeme is first created, a referent is created too
+- when a lexeme is first created, a referent is created too
-* when a wrapper is created any new lexeme pointing to it is created and wrapper is set as referent/model/proto.
+- when a wrapper is created any new lexeme pointing to it is created and wrapper is set as referent/model/proto.

 getProto, proto, concepts, heirlooms, isConcept, setAlias should go away from Lexeme.
 They should be replaced with referent:Wrapper on Lexeme.
 DONE

 color is a thing DONE

 # 2023/03/28 TODO

-button is HTMLButtonElement.
-div is HTMLDivElement.
-element is HTMLElement.
+button is HTMLButtonElement. div is HTMLDivElement. element is HTMLElement.

 remove ungainly "proto of" part.

+For easier debugging:

+* manually start tests with keystroke return wrapped object from brain.query()
+* maybe separate func